erizocosmico/go-itergen/README.md

 ## Example

-For example, this is what the generated code will look like for a Map operation.
+For example, this is what the generated code will look like for the previous generate directive.

 ```go
 package mypkg